Princess in a Tower

 I also recommend a couple of skill challenge obstacles along the way.
 Here are a couple of options.
 These are fail-forward obstacles.
 They won’t stop the adventure, just slow it down and cause the loss of some equipment and maybe some hit points.

-- RIVER CROSSING – Thunder can be heard far off in the distance.
+- RIVER CROSSING – Thunder echos through the sky.
 Rain clouds hover over the mountain tops several days ride from here.
 When you arrive at the stream marked on the map, it is a fast-flowing river.
-The map indicates this is the safest place to cross.
+The map shows this is the safest place to cross.

 - 1st Failure – You slip on the slick, moss-covered stones.
 It is difficult, but you manage to regain your footing.